Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 GPU: NVIDIA GPU required for certain services

-IMAGE Server was also successfully deployed on AWS EC2 using the below confiuratings:
+IMAGE Server was also successfully deployed on AWS EC2 using the below configuration:

 Instance Type:	[Preferred] g4dn.xlarge (GPU) or t3.large (CPU-only)
 OS:	Ubuntu 22.04 LTS